 Officer Jasmine Barranti responded to a call from the complex and noted that it was a secure building requiring a key card in order to gain entry.
 She testified from the video that the suspect jumped a balcony in order to gain entrance, entered the woman’s apartment where he was inside and out of view from the video for approximately four minutes before he reappeared and exited.

-His uncle lived there for over a decade and Mr. Kidd would frequently show up, unannounced.
+His uncle had lived there for over a decade and Mr. Kidd would frequently show up, unannounced.

 She argued that this misconception was due to his mental illness and at no time did he believe or intend to sexually assault or rape the woman.

-She noted that the surveillance video shows him walking towards the elevator, tearing paper off the walls and placing them in strange places as well as talking to himself.
+She noted that the surveillance video shows him walking toward the elevator, tearing paper off the walls and placing them in strange places as well as talking to himself.

-She argued that a psychiatrist expert will testify that Mr. Kidd suffers from an impaired mental state – schizophrenia which impairs his reasoning, judgment and planning.
+She argued that a psychiatric expert will testify that Mr. Kidd suffers from an impaired mental state – schizophrenia which impairs his reasoning, judgment and planning.